Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Discussion of other applications

-Modelling rankings instead of efficiency scores may also enhance robustness with regard to method selection.
-For example, a novel DEA approach utilizing the Chebyshev distance proposed by \cite{Hladik2019} offers alternative efficiency scores to the classical DEA models of \cite{Charnes1978} and \cite{Banker1984}, but has been shown to produce the exact same ranking.
+Modelling rankings instead of efficiency scores may also enhance the robustness with regard to method selection.
+For example, a novel DEA approach utilising the Chebyshev distance proposed by \cite{Hladik2019} offers alternative efficiency scores to the classical DEA models of \cite{Charnes1978} and \cite{Banker1984}, but it has been shown to produce the exact same ranking.
 Modelling rankings instead of efficiency scores thus eliminates differences between the two methods.